-A group of army personnel and nurses attempt a dangerous and arduous trek across the deserts of North Africa during the second world war.
+A group of Army personnel and nurses attempt a dangerous and arduous trek across the desert of North Africa during World War II.
 The leader of the team dreams of his ice cold beer when he reaches Alexandria, but the problems just won't go away.Written by

 43 of 43 people found this review helpful.

 Was this review helpful to you?